Pavel401/DartFlix/README.md

  -  In the homescreen `DartFlix` shows all the recommended  movies based on users previous watching history.

-- it provides search movie feature which fetche movies from the database and displays inside the app.
+- It provides search movie feature which fetche movies from the database and displays inside the app.
 -  It will provide the movie title, movie poster, overviews, rating, genre, release date, runtime, status.
 - It also provides top cast name and their other movies.
 - `DartFlix` also provides user reviews in terms of comments and sentiments that is very important for deciding any particular searched movie is good or bad.